 (ab) To borrow or raise money and secure the repayment thereof on such terms and at such rate of interest and otherwise as the Council of The Trust from time to time shall think fit and in particular by mortgage or other similar charge on or security over any property real or personal of The Trust.

-(ac) to make gifts and to give and make over moneys and other property of The Trust with or without consideration where the making thereof is calculated to promote the objects and purposes of The Trust.
+(ac) To make gifts and to give and make over moneys and other property of The Trust with or without consideration where the making thereof is calculated to promote the objects and purposes of The Trust.

 (ad) To place any moneys of The Trust on deposit with any bank and to open and pay moneys of The Trust into and operate upon accounts current with any bank.